mesch13/connectthedots/Devices/DirectlyConnectedDevices/WindowsIoTCorePi2FezHat/README.md

 	_The FEZ hat connected to the Raspberry Pi 2 device_

-2. Get a Windows 10 IoT Core SD Card or download the **Windows 10 IoT Core** image as per the instructions on <https://ms-iot.github.io/content/en-US/win10/SetupRPI.htm>, be sure to follow the steps to mount the image, and run the installer on your development PC.
-If you already have the OS image on a card, you still need to follow this step to get the IoT Core Watcher and Visual Studio templates on to your PC.

-3. Once you have the image on the card, insert the micro SD card in the Raspberry Pi device.
+2. Plug the Rasperry Pi Wifi Dongle into your Pi.

-5. Connect the Raspberry Pi to a power supply, optionally a keyboard, mouse and monitor, and use the Ethernet cable to connect your device and your development PC.
+5. Connect the Raspberry Pi to a power supply and use the Ethernet cable to connect your device and your development PC.
 You can do it by plugging in one end of the spare Ethernet cable to the extra Ethernet port on your PC, and the other end of the cable to the Ethernet port on your IoT Core device.
 (Do this using an on-board port or an auto-crossover USB->Ethernet interface.)

 6. Wait for the OS to boot.

-7. Run the **Windows 10 IoT Core Watcher** utility (installed in step 2) in your development PC and copy your Raspberry Pi IP address by right-clicking on the detected device and selecting **Copy IP Address**.
+7. Run the **Windows 10 IoT Core Watcher** utility (installed previously) in your development PC and copy your Raspberry Pi IP address by right-clicking on the detected device and selecting **Copy IP Address**.

 	![windows-iot-core-watcher](Images/windows-iot-core-watcher.png?raw=true)

+	> **NOTE:** Throughout this version of the lab we will be working with the **IoT Dashboard** installed previously.
+The images above are using the IoT Core Watcher - you can use that if you have it installed.
+All you need it for is to get the IP of the device.

 8. Launch an administrator PowerShell console on your local PC.
 The easiest way to do this is to type _powershell_ in the **Search the web and Windows** textbox near the Windows Start Menu.
 Windows will find **PowerShell** on your machine.
 Right-click the **Windows PowerShell** entry and select **Run as administrator**.
 The PS console will show.